Optimal strategies for weighted ray search: Introduction

-One can evaluate the performance of a search strategy $\Sigma$ by means of the well-established {\em competitive ratio}, which can be traced to early work by Beck and Newman in the context of the linear search problem~\cite{beck:yet.more}.
-Let ${\cal I}_m$ denote the set of all instances to the search problem, namely ${\cal I}_m=\{(W, (d_i,w_i)_{0 \leq i \leq m-1\}}): W \geq 0, w_i\geq 0, d_i \geq 1, \text{ and } \sum_{i=0}^{m-1} w_i\geq W\}$.
-Note that we make two standard assumptions in the field, namely that all targets are at least a unit distance from $O$, and that there is a feasible solution to the instance (otherwise, it is not possible to show any guarantees on any strategy).
+Note that we make two standard assumptions in the field, namely that all targets are at least a unit distance from $O$ -- otherwise, no strategy can have a bounded competitive ratio -- and that there is a feasible solution to the instance.
 Given $I \in {\cal I}_m$ the {\em cost of $\Sigma$ on $I$}, denoted by $c(\Sigma,I)$ is defined as the total distance traversed by the searcher until the first time it discovered targets of aggregate weight at least $W$.
-We also denote by $\opt(I)$ the {\em optimal cost of $I$}, namely the cost of an ideal solution that has complete knowledge of the instance $I$ (namely, the positions of the targets and their weights, as well as $W$).
-Strategy $\Sigma$ is {\em $\rho$-competitive}, for $\rho\geq 1$, if $C(\Sigma,I) \leq \rho \cdot \opt(I)$, for all $I \in {\cal I}_m$.
-The competitive ratio of $S$ is defined as
+We also denote by $\opt(I)$ the {\em optimal cost of $I$}, namely the cost of an ideal strategy that has complete knowledge of the instance $I$ (i.e., the positions of the targets and their weights, as well as $W$).
+A strategy $\Sigma$ is called {\em $\rho$-competitive} for some $\rho\geq 1$, if $c(\Sigma,I) \leq \rho \cdot \opt(I)$, for all $I \in {\cal I}_m$.
+The competitive ratio of $\Sigma$ is then defined as

 and reflects the overhead of $\Sigma$ due to lack of information.
 A strategy of minimum competitive ratio is called {\em optimal}.
+Figure~\ref{fig:weighted} illustrates an example of an instance.

-Our setting is motivated by several factors.
-First, it generalizes several well-studied problems, most notably the (unweighted) {\em ray search} or {\em star search} problem~\cite{gal:general,yates:plane}, in which a single target is present on some ray (unknown to the searcher).
-Note that ray-searching itself is a generalization of {\em linear search}, known informally as the cow-path problem, originally studied in~\cite{bellman,beck:ls}.
-In addition, the weighted setting subsumes the multi-target search of~\cite{multi-target}, in which each target has unit weight, and the objective is to locate $t$ targets, for some $t \in {\mathbb N}^+$ that is known to the strategy.
+Our setting is motivated by many factors.
+First, it generalizes several well-studied problems, most notably the (unweighted) {\em ray search} or {\em star search} problem in~\cite{gal:minimax}, in which a single target is present on some ray.
+Note that star search is a generalization of {\em linear search}, known informally as the cow-path problem, originally studied in~\cite{bellman} and~\cite{beck:ls}.
+In addition, the weighted setting subsumes the multi-target search of~\cite{multi-target}, in which each target has unit weight, and the objective is to locate~$t$ targets, for some~$t \in {\mathbb N}^+$ that is known to the strategy.